OVERVIEW

 Summary

-A business owner with any business structure can open a solo 401k, as long as they have no employees that work over 1,000 hours per year in their business (excluding their spouse).
+A business owner with any business structure can open a solo 401k, as long as they have no employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (excluding their spouse).
 There are no age, income, or business structure restrictions.
 And, all business entities receive the full tax advantages and perks of a solo 401k account.
 It’s not like one type of business structure receives better perks than another.

 However, there are some minor differences in how the contribution limits are calculated for each one.